 Thirteen case studies reflecting the diversity of CIRAD's research actions and geographical scope were selected from a hundred proposals made by the institutions’ scientific management.
 Nine of them were ex-post case studies, whereas four were in itinere (ongoing) evaluation cases.

 The process by which agricultural research contributes to developmental impacts is a complex multi-causal phenomenon.
-The ImpresS method stems from the recognition that attribution analysis should not appropriate for assessing this impact since a counterfactual scenario (situation without the intervention) is extremely difficult to elaborate, given that the nature of the agricultural interventions and the actors involved evolve throughout the innovation process.
+The ImpresS method stems from the recognition that attribution analysis is not adapted to assess the impact of complex innovation processes since a counterfactual scenario (situation without the intervention) is extremely difficult to elaborate.
 Multiple factors, both internal and external, contribute to the final impact.
 Contribution analysis is therefore more appropriate.
 Contribution analysis addresses causality by elaborating an impact pathway, verifying its assumptions, identify internal and external factors of success or failure and lastly understanding the part played by rival hypotheses in producing impacts (Mayne, 2001).

 Iterative and participatory building of evaluation tools

 The guiding principle of the ImpresS method is to associate, as far as possible, stakeholders of the innovation (both those involved in the innovation process and those impacted by it) in the evaluation process.
 Therefore, even if the evaluation team initially sketches out potential impact hypotheses, impact indicators, impact pathways and innovation stories, these products are systematically confronted and re-elaborated with stakeholders’.
-This allows to include their perceptions of the innovation process and reach a consensus on this process, or at least substantiate divergent assessments.
+Their perceptions of the innovation process are therefore included and a consensus can be reached on this process, or at least substantiate divergent assessments.